oanda/apidocs/full-history.md

 ## Version 1.3.1
 - Released to Sandbox on June 30, 2014
-- Release to fxTrade Practice pending
+- Release to fxTrade Practice pending.
+Compatibility change is scheduled to be released on July 23, 2014.
 - Release to fxTrade pending

 ##### Compatibility Changes:

 - Wrapped streaming rates inside a "tick" object as mentioned [here](https://fxtrade.oanda.com/community/forex-forum/topic/54007715/?page=3#post-9934445).
+This change is scheduled to be released to Practice on July 23, 2014.

 ##### New Features: